MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 ### Records to update

 >[!NOTE]
->Comparing the dimension table against the source table will fundamentally gives you what records should be updated in the dimension table.
+>Comparing the dimension table against the source table will give you what records should be updated in the dimension table.

 Using the original Dimension query (Dimension), perform a new **Merge queries as new** operation and select the Source table query as the right table.
 Select the Hash columns from both tables and select Left anti as the join kind.